giacomogagliano/noiz_backup1/README.md

-# ZION - Network State
+# Noiz - Network State (formerly Noiz)

-Zion is a network state based on Music.
+Noiz is a network state based on Music.
 We are building a community which shall be united by a strong ideology of collectivism with the sole aim to make the people of the community thrive and live a life full of meaning.
 There for